genomic-surveillance/krakenflu/README.md

 ```

 The database is now ready to use with the kraken2 command to map unknown reads to the taxonomy and create reports.

+## Detailed usage recipes
+See the included jupyter notebooks for a real-world recipe for building a kraken2 database with kraken_flu in the [jupyter_notebooks](jupyter_notebooks) folder of this repo.

 ## How it works
 The kraken_flu tool was created to support the GSU-ARD viral metagenomics pipeline by building custom kraken2 databases for simultaneous reference genome selection and typing/sub-typing of viruses.
 The focus of the tool is on Influenza taxonomy but it can also deal with other viruses that require modifications to the taxonomy in order to be useful for our metagenomics pipeline.